edouardproust/webserv/README.md

 	- Add a function `utils::isValidIpAddress` + use it inside `Config::parse`
 	- [DONE -> tests needed]: check that the cgi executable is valid: `access(path, X_OK)`
 	- check if `clientMaxBodySize` is well formated ?
+	- Support IPv6 ?
 - CGI:
 	- if `execve()` return `-1` (wrong executable, or else ?) -> return response `500` (Internal server error)
+- Network:
+	- What socket(s) to open if only "0.0.0.0" is defined as an open port in config file ?

 ## How to use